9hafidz6/main1/docs/UserGuide.md

 #### 3.3.3 Finding Ingredient

-User needs to enter `b` in the menu first.
 To find an ingredient from the IngredientsList, user needs to execute command below:

 To find an ingredient from the IngredientsList, user needs to execute command below: